flavienbwk/repo-autodeployer/PLAN.md

 The script must call the LLM endpoint as many time as possible with the chosen files content to determine actions to do.

+## 3. ⬜ Scaling the system

+Use an external control-plane/workers approach with a RabbitMQ or Celery system.
+Put all job logs to a PostgreSQL database to not lose job details.
+Update the API to reflect the possibility to also retrieve job logs from /job/\<id>.

-## 4. Determination of best deployment option
+## 4. ⬜ Determination of best deployment option

 Instead of using a VM, automatically determine the type and configuration of deployment that would work best for the application.
 Should it be deployed on serverless infrastructure?
 Should it be deployed using kubernetes?
 A virtual machine.?

 Update the part of the code that generates the final Terraform code

+## 5. ⬜ Improve security

+Isolate AWS resources in dedicated VPCs and security groups...

-## 5. Healthchecks
+## 6. ⬜ Healthchecks

 After deployment, test if API is working with healthchecks...

-## 6. Private repo support
+## 7. ⬜ Private repo support

 Through PAT fine grained...

-## 7. Improve security

-Isolate AWS resources in dedicated VPCs and security groups...
+## 8. ⬜ Support multiple cloud providers

+Introduce a new POST /request parameter "host_provider" to support multiple host providers...